Barsch2006/ATecVue/README.md

 ### locked

 The user exists, but can't login (blocked).
-No rights
+No permissions

 ## features